A Closer Look at The Anti-Greenwash Charter’s Campaign Review Process

 • Recyclability of Ecorugs: Select First claimed that their Ecorugs are 100% recyclable.
 To back this up, the company provided detailed FAQs explaining the recyclability of polyester, the material used in Ecorugs.
 These FAQs highlighted that polyester can be recycled multiple times without losing its quality, making it a strong choice over other materials.
 The auditors found this evidence met the Charter’s requirements but suggested that Select First seek further independent verification in future campaigns to strengthen their claims.

 • Testing Methods: The review also looked at internal communications and client documents discussing the testing methods used to validate the green claims.
 For example, an email from Tom Bourne to the Ecorugs team detailed the testing methods and addressed common environmental concerns.
-While the evidence provided was satisfactory, the auditors noted that including certifications and independent testing results in future campaigns would boost credibility.
+While the evidence provided was satisfactory, the auditors noted that including verifications and independent testing results in future campaigns would boost credibility.

 2. Editorial Process: Ensuring Transparency and Accuracy